Situational code-switching: Social aspects

 Depending on the situation, speakers use code switching which convey aspects of their identity.
 The motivation to code switch relies on three different types of factors which contribute to the form of code-switching in a particular situation.
 The three sets of factors are: (1) Factors independent of the speaker and the situation in which the switch is used.
 (2) Factors attaching to the speaker, as individuals and as members of a variety of sub-groups.
 For example, their competence in each language, their social networks, their attitudes and ideologies, and their self-perception and perception of others.
 (3) Factors within the conversation where code-switching takes place.
 Code switching provides speakers with additional tools and ways to structure their dialogue beyond what is available to monolinguals.

-A notable example of code-switching that has dialect-specific connotations, or in diglossia, occurs in the Arabic language, which embodies multiple variations that are used either predominantly in speaking in personal or informal settings, such as ones home dialect in the Arab League, predominantly in writing or reading strictly formal literature, such as Classical Arabic, and a standardized version of both that can be spoken and written in professional or high educational settings (such as in university), Modern Standard Arabic.
+A notable example of code-switching that has dialect-specific connotations, or in diglossia, occurs in the Arabic language, which embodies multiple variations that are used either predominantly in speaking in personal or informal settings, such as one's home dialect in the Arab League, predominantly in writing or reading strictly formal literature, such as Classical Arabic, and a standardized version of both that can be spoken and written in professional or high educational settings (such as in university), Modern Standard Arabic.

-Many countries in the arab league have a long history in the effects of code-switching not only between different forms of Arabic, but between Arabic and another language as well.
-For instance, in Egypt, as well as in many other arab countries, proficiency in a language besides Arabic is only achievable through private, formalized education that is often only affordable to the wealthy upper class.
+Many countries in the Arab League have a long history in the effects of code-switching not only between different forms of Arabic, but between Arabic and another language as well.
+For instance, in Egypt, as well as in many other Arab countries, proficiency in a language besides Arabic is only achievable through private, formalized education that is often only affordable to the wealthy upper class.
 Code-switching between their native dialect to English or another foreign language is thus an index of their socioeconomic status and educational background.

 Within the history of the Arab world, Arab nationalism has played a large part on the perception of code-switching in certain Arabic-speaking communities; switching from a foreign, particularly European, language was historically frowned upon in society, as it was a linguistic symbol of the occupying country's influence over a nation and so, during the wave of Arab nationalism, there was a social preference to only speak Arabic and promote 'Arab ideals'.